 While eating lunch, a father and son pair approached, having camped at the PCT junction the previous night.

 They seemed neither confident nor experienced.
-So I chose to wait for them to complete their ascent,
+So I waited for them to complete their ascent,

 and return to the saddle, prior to heading down.
-Neither of them were skinny enough to go through that crawl space,
+Only the teenager was skinny enough to go through that

 My round-trip time was 7.1 hours - including a fifty minute siesta at the aforementioned saddle